climateequityreferenceproject/cerc-web/README.md

    3. Create a "pledge" database.
 The pledge database is a MySQL database, so you need a MySQL server that can be accessed from the webserver where you put the web interface code.
 The repository includes [a sql file](https://github.com/climateequityreferenceproject/cerc-web/blob/master/public_html/databasemanager/pledgedb/db/pledgedb_new.sql) which can be run on your MySQL server to create the necessary database structure.
 From time to time we dump our own [current pledge database](https://github.com/climateequityreferenceproject/cerc-web/blob/master/public_html/databasemanager/pledgedb/db/pledge.sql) in the same folder in the repository.
 Contact us if you want our most recent version, but you can also run cerc-web with an empty pledge database.
 Or enter your own quantifications of pledges using the included pledgedb manager.
    4. Create a "helptext" database.
 The helptext database is a MySQL database.
 Similar to the pledge database, [an sql file exists](https://github.com/climateequityreferenceproject/cerc-web/blob/master/public_html/databasemanager/helpdb/db/help_db.sql) to assist you in creating this database on your server.
 3. Obtain and/or compile the Climate Equity Reference calculator "engine," which is also released as open source package and can be obtained [on SourceForge](http://gdrs.sourceforge.net).
-4. Rename the config.php.new file to config.php and enter the relevant information, in particular, the location of the engine and the core database file as well as the connection data to the two MySQL files you created above.
+4. Rename the config.php.new file to config.php and enter the relevant information, in particular, the location of the engine and the core database file as well as the connection data to the two MySQL databases you created above.
 Typically, this will also involve the creation of temporary folders and such; make sure to set those folders' permissions such that the php process on your server has read/write access to them.
 5. Done.

 # Contact and trouble shooting